digitalutsc/islandora_solution_pack_livingresearchlab/README.md

 ## Introduction
 This is a beta solution pack for the University of Toronto Scarborough Digital Scholarship Unit.
 Objects use the Islandora collection content model to display relationships.
+Note: This repo is based on an older repo islandora_livingresearchlab-2.x-dev for better naming convention.

 ## Dependencies
 Islandora